-Reading: CAC, bounce rate, A/B Testing – the marketing lingo every startup founder needs to understand14 min
+Reading: CAC, bounce rate, A/B Testing – a Marketing Glossary for Every Founder14 min

 From churn to bounce – a list of the 40 most essential marketing terms.